 All Offenses: 10-day suspension pending possible Board of Education hearing for expulsion.
 The Oregon Police Department will be notified.

 Possession of Lighters/Matches/Fireworks and or Other Potentially Dangerous Items

-All Offenses: In-school-suspension, suspension or expulsion, depending upon the severity of the act.
+All Offenses: Saturday school, suspension or expulsion, depending upon the severity of the act.
 The Oregon Police Department may be notified.

 Possession/Use of Tobacco